oraichain/myduckserver/README.md

 mysql -h127.0.0.1 -P13306 -uroot
 ```

+> [!NOTE]
+> MySQL CLI clients version 9.0 and above are not yet supported.
+If you are using macOS, consider `brew install mysql-client@8.4`.

 #### Connecting via PostgreSQL

 For full analytical power, connect using the PostgreSQL-compatible port and write DuckDB SQL directly: